-ENCODING VALUE: the decimal integer value used to represent this operator in the encoding.
+ENCODING VALUE: the decimal integer value used to represent the operator in the encoding.

-VARIABLE STACK: it takes a variable number of arguments or returns a variable number of results.
+VARIABLE STACK: the operator takes a variable number of arguments or returns a variable number of results.

-BODY OPERATOR: it takes a body as its last argument.
+BODY OPERATOR: the operator takes a body as its last argument.

-REDUNDANT: it is an abbreviation for a simple Interpress program.
+REDUNDANT: the operator is an abbreviation for a simple Interpress program.